Home Services TelePsychiatry Our Team Blog Locations Insurance Patient Education For Providers Book Appointment

 Many "insomniacs" actually have undiagnosed sleep apnea.
 We refer for sleep studies when indicated.

-The UMG Approach
+The UMG approach

 We're cautious with benzodiazepines and z-drugs (Ambien, Lunesta) for chronic insomnia — they often work short-term but can cause dependence and rebound insomnia when stopped.
 We use them strategically when appropriate, not as long-term solutions.